Atomic-tech-Shadow/Otaku-Nexus/replit.md

-# Quiz & Manga Application
+# Quiz & Chat Application

 ## Project Overview
-This is a quiz and manga reading application providing:
+This is a quiz and chat application providing:
 - Quiz system with user progression and XP
-- Manga reading functionality with progress tracking
 - User authentication and profiles
-- Admin functionality
+- Admin functionality for content management
 - Real-time chat system
+- Leaderboards and achievements

 ## User Preferences
 - Language: French (primary interface)